Sign up to our Newsletter

 This is almost a guaranteed question that will be asked during any PA school interview.
 PA school is very demanding and stressful, and the healthcare field itself often means long hours and high-stress situations.

-Not everyone can handle the demands of the job, and college interviewers want to know if you can.
+Not everyone can handle the demands of the job, and interviewers want to know if you can.
 If you do not have strong reasons for wanting to attend PA school, it may suggest to the interviewers that you have not really thought through the realities of PA school.

-There is no right or wrong answer to this question, but college admissions officers will be looking for your dedication and genuine interest in becoming a PA.
+There’s no right or wrong answer, but admissions officers will be looking for your dedication and genuine interest in becoming a PA.
 Be as specific as possible when answering this question.
-For example, describe who inspired you to become a PA, or describe a specific instance or experience that changed your career goal towards healthcare.

-PA school is competitive, and colleges want to admit students who seem genuinely interested in attending their school and program.
+PA school is competitive, and schools want to admit students who seem genuinely interested in attending their school and program.
 The best way to scope out applicants who actually want to attend the school is by evaluating how they answer this question.

 You can mention class sizes, faculty research, campus culture, and other programs offered to students (such as clubs or associations).
-Make sure to describe how the school and its program suits your needs and goals.
+Make sure to describe how the school and its program suit your needs and goals.

 PA school is not easy.
 The University of Utah interviewed two of its PA program students who explained that, in their experience, PA school is time-consuming and pretty demanding.
 The two students say that the workload really picks up in the last two years of the program, especially.